As humans, we express our love for others through words and actions, and we receive love by interpreting the words and actions of others.

 But we don’t all interpret expressions of love in the same way.
 Some of us relate most deeply to kind words, while others prefer something different.

 In the seminal book The Five Love Languages: How to Express Heartfelt Commitment to Your Mate, Gary Chapman refers to the different ways of expressing and interpreting love as “love languages.”
-They are:
+This includes how loved ones share their affection with one another.
+For example, by giving or receiving gifts, providing undivided attention, or physical affection such as holding hands.

 Words of affirmation